nopnop2002/ORB_SLAM2/README.md

   ```

 ### Running Stereo Node
-For a stereo input from topic `/camera/left/image_raw` and `/camera/right/image_raw` run node ORB_SLAM2/Stereo.
+For a stereo, input from topic `/camera/left/image_raw` and `/camera/right/image_raw`.
+Run node ORB_SLAM2/Stereo.
 You will need to provide the vocabulary file and a settings file.
 If you **provide rectification matrices** (see Examples/Stereo/EuRoC.yaml example), the node will recitify the images online, **otherwise images must be pre-rectified**.

   ```
   rosrun ORB_SLAM2 Stereo PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE ONLINE_RECTIFICATION